Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 **Output:**

-`data` contains an array with stats on all 9 blockchains we support at once:
+`data` contains an array with stats on 11 blockchains we support at once:

 - Bitcoin
 - Bitcoin Cash